 In Houdini, simulations are processed using the Dynamic Operators or DOPs.
-With the RBD Bullet Solver node here in the Geometry/SOP context, you are
+With the RBD Bullet Solver node in the Geometry/SOP context, you are

-At the end of the chain, add a USD Export node and set its display flag.
-Set Valid Frame Range to Render Frame Range and set the Output File to \$HIP/geo/soccerball\sim.usd.
+At the end of the chain, add a USD Export node, set its Display flag and rename it to soccerball_sim.

+Set Valid Frame Range to Render Frame Range and set the Output File to \$HIP/geo/soccerball_sim.usd.